oemof/tespy/docs/advanced/exergy.rst

       - ALL component group labels (you can find the labels in the group data results printout),
-      - lables of the busses used in the definitions of the analysis and
+      - labels of the busses used in the definitions of the analysis and
       - :code:`'E_F'`, :code:`'E_P'`, :code:`'E_D'` as well as :code:`'E_L'`

     - The colors dictionary works with the following keys: